Photo Courtesy of Sam Droege, USGS Bee Lab

-I am currently studying bumble bee ecology, conservation, and responses to anthropogenic stressors.
+I am also studying bumble bee ecology and responses to anthropogenic stressors.
 My current project aims to understand how the timing of resources influences bumble bee colony success and reproductive performance, and how these may differ in different landscape contexts (urban vs rural spaces).
 A large part of this work was learning how to rear bumble bee colonies in the lab from wild-caught queens - an exciting endeavor!

-I've worked on multiple projects to quantify milkweed host plants and floral resources across both large and small spatial scales, and in a variety of land use types including solar installations, roadsides, urban areas, California public lands, and Conservation Reserve Program lands.
+I've worked on multiple projects to quantify resources for monarch butterflies across both large and small spatial scales, and in a variety of land use types (installations, roadsides, urban areas, public lands, and Conservation Reserve Program sites).
+I also studied how grassland seeding and management activities influence restoration outcomes and monarch butterfly performance.

 Relevant Publications: